rife2/rife2/README.md

 ## Bidirectional Logic-Less Templates

-The main impetus that had me resume work on RIFE2, was the unique template engine.
+The main impetus that had me create RIFE2, was RIFE's unique template engine.

 RIFE2's templates contain two main concepts:
 * *values* - that can be filled in with content and data
 * *blocks* - that will be stripped away and that provide content snippets

 Your Java code will compose the final layout by assigning and appending blocks, and by putting data into values.
 Let's rewrite the `HelloLink` example above with a template.

 In this example, no template manipulation is done in Java yet.

 Instead, it introduces the `{{v route:hello/}}` value tag, which will automatically be replaced with the URL of the route that is available with that field name in your active `Site`.

 ```java
 public class HelloTemplate extends Site {